On the asymptotics of the meromorphic 3D-index: Introduction

 \subsection{Asymptotic conjecture for the meromorphic 3D-index}

 Kashaev was the first to conjecture that an asymptotic limit of a quantum invariant contains geometric information \cite{kashaev-volume1,kashaev-volume2}.
-He conjectured that the hyperbolic volume of a knot complement is an exponential growth rate of a certain sequence of knot invariants obtained from quantum dilogarithms.
-Murakami and Murakami identified Kashaev's invariant in terms of coloured Jones polynomials, and this influential conjecture has since become known as The Volume Conjecture \cite{murakami-murakami}.
+He conjectured that the hyperbolic volume of a knot complement is the exponential growth rate of a certain sequence of knot invariants obtained from quantum dilogarithms.
+Murakami and Murakami identified Kashaev's invariant in terms of coloured Jones polynomials, and this influential conjecture has since become known as the Volume Conjecture \cite{murakami-murakami}.
 By now there exist numerous asymptotic conjectures for quantum invariants, such as \cite{chen-yang}.
 It is worth noting that Andersen and Kashaev \cite{kashaev-andersen-TQFT} have an asymptotic volume conjecture for a state-integral invariant that is in a class related to the meromorphic \ind, although we do not currently know if there is a relationship with our work.

-In this paper, we conjecture an asymptotic formula for the limit \eqref{limit-we-study} in terms of a considerable variety of classical geometric quantities associated to the manifold, some of which appear for the first time here.
-In order to discuss the general shape of our conjecture, we assume that $M$ has a single cusp and introduce the following notations: \begin{itemize} \item Let $\rho^\geo:\pi_1(M)\rightarrow\PSLC$ denote the boundary-parabolic representation (defined up to conjugation only) associated to the assumed complete hyperbolic structure of finite volume. \item A representation $\rho:\pi_1(M)\rightarrow \PSLC$ will be said here to be \emph{\realrep}\ if it can be conjugated to lie in the subgroup $\PSLR\subset \PSLC$.
-Otherwise it will be said to be \emph{\nonrealrep}. \item $\mathcal{X}^\geo$ will denote the set of conjugacy classes of irreducible, boundary-parabolic representations $\rho:\pi_1(M)\to\PSLC$ with the same obstruction class as $\rho^\geo$, i.e., satisfying $\Obs_0(\rho)=\Obs_0(\rho^\geo)$.
-We assume that this set is finite. \item $\mathcal{X}^\geo_\RR\subset\mathcal{X}^\geo$ denotes the subset consisting of \realrep\ representations. \end{itemize} We will conjecture an asymptotic expansion for the meromorphic \ind\ of the following general form:
+In this paper, we conjecture an asymptotic formula for the limit \eqref{limit-we-study} in terms of a variety of classical geometric quantities associated to the manifold, some of which appear for the first time here.
+In order to discuss the general shape of our conjecture, we assume that $M$ is an orientable hyperbolic 3-manifold with a single cusp and introduce the following notations: \begin{itemize} \item Let $\rho^\geo:\pi_1(M)\rightarrow\PSLC$ denote the boundary-parabolic representation (defined up to conjugation only) associated to the complete hyperbolic structure of finite volume. \item A representation $\rho:\pi_1(M)\rightarrow \PSLC$ will be called \emph{\realrep}\ if it can be conjugated to lie in the subgroup $\PSLR\subset \PSLC$.
+Otherwise it will be called \emph{\nonrealrep}. \item $\mathcal{X}^\geo$ will denote the set of conjugacy classes of irreducible, boundary-parabolic representations $\rho:\pi_1(M)\to\PSLC$ with the same obstruction class as $\rho^\geo$, i.e., satisfying $\Obs_0(\rho)=\Obs_0(\rho^\geo)$. \item $\mathcal{X}^\geo_\RR\subset\mathcal{X}^\geo$ denotes the subset consisting of \realrep\ representations. \end{itemize} In some cases, $\mathcal{X}^\geo$ can be infinite; see section \ref{example-infinite-family} below.
+Assuming $\mathcal{X}^\geo$ is {\em finite}, we conjecture an asymptotic expansion for the meromorphic \ind\ of the following general form:

 Here $\contribreal([\rho],\kappa)$ denotes a contribution associated to a conjugacy class of \realrep\ representation~$\rho$, which we postulate to be a linear function of the parameter $\kappa$,